akeneo/php-crowdin-api/README.md

 A simple PHP Crowdin API client.

-Crowdin is a translation and localization management platform that handles both documents and software projects.
+Crowdin is a translation and localization management platform : http://crowdin.net/

-As we use it to translate Akeneo PIM, our workflow is the following :
+There is an official Ruby Client here : https://github.com/crowdin/crowdin-api

-* push new english translations from Github repository to Crowdin
+To translate Akeneo PIM, our workflow is the following :
-* retrieve others languages translations from Crowdin to push them to Github
+* push our new english translations from our Github repository to Crowdin

-FYI, there is an existing Ruby Client here : https://github.com/crowdin/crowdin-api
+* build and download others languages translations from Crowdin to push them to our Github repository

 Features
 --------